andreafalzetti/andreafalzetti.github.io/_drafts/2017-06-22-elastic-on-tour-london-2017-developer-notes.markdown

 Please note that this feature is part of **[x-pack](https://www.elastic.co/guide/en/x-pack/current/xpack-introduction.html)**, an enterprise extension that bundles advanced features such as security, alerting, monitoring, reporting, etc.

 ## Apache Kafka
-A rapid note also about **[Apache Kafka](https://kafka.apache.org/)**, the company founded by its creators, [confluent](https://www.confluent.io/), was one of the sponsors today.
-I met them, and thanks to our quick chat I found out a bit more about it.
+The company founded by the creators of **[Apache Kafka](https://kafka.apache.org/)**, [confluent](https://www.confluent.io/), was one of the sponsors today.
+I met them, and thanks to a quick chat I found out a bit more about it.
 Apache Kafka is an open-source streaming platform.
-A typical use case is the publish/subscribe, but what caught my attention is the possibility of using Kafka as messaging bus in a microservices architecture.
-If you have experience with this, please drop me a line, I would like to know more about it.
+A typical use case is the publish / subscribe, but what caught my attention is the possibility of using Kafka as messaging bus in a microservices architecture.
+Find below, a couple of interesting links about this.

 ## Resources
 Want to know more about Elastic?
 Here some useful (I hope)